25prabhu10/notes/docs/Concepts/AWS/AWS_CI_CD.md

   - Ex: you can create events for cancelled stages
 - If CodePipeline fails a stage, your pipeline stops and you can get information in the console
 - AWS CloudTrail can be used to audit AWS API calls
-- If Pipeline can’t perform an action, make sure the “IAM Service Role” attached does have enough permissions (IAM Policy)
+- If Pipeline can't perform an action, make sure the "IAM Service Role" attached does have enough permissions (IAM Policy)

 ## CodeBuild

 - Fully managed build service
 - Alternative to other build tools such as Jenkins
-- Continuous scaling (no servers to manage or provision – no build queue)
+- Continuous scaling (no servers to manage or provision - no build queue)
 - Pay for usage: the time it takes to complete the builds
 - Leverages Docker under the hood for reproducible builds
 - Possibility to extend capabilities leveraging our own base Docker images